emelyalonzo/petlof-back-prod/readme.md

     <img src="/" alt="Illustrative picture of the frontend project and images">
 </div>

-# 👀 What is PetLof 😻?
+# 👀 What is PetLof?

 **PetLof** is a scalable web platform to connect our pets and create new adorable couples.
 It is made for those daring cats who want to meet new cats and/or have a good time.